Skid Row, Los Angeles: 2000 to 2009

-In 2002, newly appointed LAPD Chief William Bratton announced a plan to clean up Skid Row by, among other things, aggressively enforcing an old anti-camping ordinance.
+In 2002, newly appointed LAPD Chief William Bratton announced a plan to clean up Skid Row by, among other things, enforcing the anti-camping ordinance.
 A man named Robert Lee Purrie was cited twice and arrested for violating the ordinance in December 2002 and January 2003.
 His possessions, consisting of his tent, "blankets, clothes, cooking utensils, a hygiene kit, and other personal effects", were thrown into the street by the police.

-In April 2006, United States Court of Appeals for the Ninth Circuit ruled in favor of the American Civil Liberties Union (ACLU) in its suit against the city of Los Angeles, filed on behalf of Purrie and five other homeless people, finding that the city was in violation of the 8th and 14th Amendments to the U.S. Constitution and sections of the California Constitution guaranteeing due process and equal protection and prohibiting cruel and unusual punishment in referral to Robinson v.
+In April 2006, United States Court of Appeals for the Ninth Circuit ruled in favor of the American Civil Liberties Union (ACLU) in its suit against the city of Los Angeles, filed on behalf of Purrie and five other homeless people, finding that the city was in violation of the 8th and 14th Amendments to the U.S. Constitution and sections of the California Constitution guaranteeing due process and equal protection and prohibiting cruel and unusual punishment in reference to Robinson v.
 California.
-The court stated that "the LAPD cannot arrest people for sitting, lying, or sleeping on public sidewalks in Skid Row."
-The court said that the anti-camping ordinance is "one of the most restrictive municipal laws regulating public spaces in the United States."
+The court stated that "the Eighth Amendment prohibits the City from punishing involuntary sitting, lying, or sleeping on public sidewalks that is an unavoidable consequence of being human and homeless without shelter in the City of Los Angeles."
+The court described the anti-camping ordinance as "one of the most restrictive municipal laws regulating public spaces in the United States."

 The ACLU sought a compromise in which the LAPD would be barred from arresting homeless people or confiscating their possessions on Skid Row between the hours of 9:00 p.m. and 6:30 a.m.
 The compromise plan, which was accepted by the city of Los Angeles, permits sleeping on the sidewalk except "within 10 feet of any business or residential entrance" and only between these hours.

 Downtown development business interests and the Central City East Association (CCEA) came out against the compromise.
 On September 20, 2006, the Los Angeles City Council voted to reject the compromise.
 On October 3, 2006, police arrested Skid Row's transients for sleeping on the streets for the first time in months.
 On October 10, 2006, under pressure from the ACLU, the city tacitly agreed to the compromise by declining to appeal the court's decision.